• Skip to primary navigation

 Equipment

-• Baking tray: Or anything you can lay the ghost strawberries with plenty of room, such as some large plates or a chopping board.
+• Baking tray: Or anything you can lay your strawberry ghosts on with plenty of room, such as some large plates or a chopping board.

 • Heatproof bowl: To melt the candy melts.
 You can also do this in a saucepan if you prefer, over low heat on the stove.